-- Create an empty pool (/guides/dynamic-servers/creating-and-using-pools-with-dynamic-servers) in a working version of a service that's unlocked and not yet activated. - Activate (/guides/basic-setup/working-with-services#editing-and-activating-versions-of-services) the new version of the service you associated with the empty pool. - Add server entries (/guides/dynamic-servers/creating-and-using-server-entries-with-dynamic-servers) to the newly created pool, keeping in mind the limitations.
+- Create a pool (/guides/dynamic-servers/creating-and-using-pools-with-dynamic-servers) in a working version of a service that's unlocked and not yet activated. - 2.
+Add at least one origin server (/guides/dynamic-servers/creating-and-using-server-entries-with-dynamic-servers) to the newly created pool, keeping in mind the limitations. - 3.
+Activate (/guides/basic-setup/working-with-services#editing-and-activating-versions-of-services) the version of the service you associated with the pool.

-Once the pool is created, properly associated, and filled with server entries, it can be called in your service.
+Once the pool is created, properly associated, and filled with origin servers, it can be called in your service.